How to check your lymph nodes

 • back of knees

-Lymph nodes can also become enlarged if cancer cells lodge in them.
-In this case, they are usually painless.
+• Lymph nodes can become enlarged if cancer cells lodge in them.
+In this case, the nodes are usually painless.

 Why should you be checking your lymph nodes?

-At your check-up visits you will usually have the lymph nodes around the location of your skin cancer examined.
-For example, if the skin cancer was on your face then the nodes around your ears and neck will be examined, or, if the skin cancer was on your leg then the lymph nodes behind your knee and in your groin will be felt.
+At your check-up visits, you will usually have the lymph nodes near the location of your skin cancer examined.
+For example, if the skin cancer is on your face, then the nodes around your ears and neck will be examined; if the skin cancer is on your leg, then the lymph nodes behind your knee and in your groin will be felt.
 The aim is to detect any enlargement of the lymph nodes at an early stage.

 Some people are advised to check their lymph nodes between clinic appointments.
-If you are worried about enlarged lymph nodes, tell your doctor or nurse specialist straight away, rather than waiting until your next clinic appointment.
+If you are worried about enlarged lymph nodes, tell your healthcare professional straight away.
+Do not wait until your next clinic appointment.

-If you are unsure about anything in this leaflet please talk to your doctor or clinical nurse specialist, who can show you how and which lymph nodes to check.
+If you are unsure about anything in this leaflet, please talk to your healthcare professional, who can show you how and which lymph nodes to check.

 How often should I check my lymph nodes?

-It is usually advised that you check your lymph nodes once a month.
+It is usually advised to check your lymph nodes once a month.
 This can be done at the same time as you check your skin for new or changing moles, lumps and bumps.

 Do not be alarmed if you feel a lymph node (especially if it is tender) as it may be due to an infection, but if it has not reduced in size in a week, contact your doctor or clinical nurse specialist.

-How do I check lymph nodes in the head and neck?
+How to check lymph nodes in the head and neck?

-Use your fingertips and a gentle circular motion to feel the lymph nodes in the areas illustrated in Figure 2.
-Examine in the order shown, starting at Number 1.
+Use your fingertips in a gentle, circular motion to feel the lymph nodes in the areas illustrated.
+Examine in the order shown, starting from 1 to 10:

 Figure 2.
-Location of lymph nodes (green) around the jaw and neck
+Location of lymph nodes (dark blue dots) around the jaw and neck

-• Start with the nodes in front of the ear (number 1 in Figure 2) then follow in order finishing just above the collar bone (number 10 in Figure 2)
+• Start with pressing gently the nodes in front of your ear (number 1) and follow in the order finishing just above the collar bone (number 10).

-• If you have an enlarged lymph node it may feel firm and the size of a pea or grape
+• Swollen lymph nodes feel enlarged or firm and may be the size of a pea or grape

 Figure 3.
-How to Check lymph nodes in front of the ear
+Checking the lymph nodes in front of the ear

 Figure 4.
 How to check lymph nodes in the neck